Hollywood Boulevard Commercial and Entertainment District: Revitalization

 Elsewhere in the district, Shane Building was converted to production offices in 2000, Dyas Building to condominiums in 2005, Janes Residence to a restaurant in 2006, Hollywood Professional to apartments and Equitable to condominiums in 2007, and Fox Theater to a lounge/nightclub in 2009.
 Similarly, Hillview Apartments was renovated and reopened in 2006, and the district's streetlights were renovated that same year.

 Renovations and revitalizations continued throughout the 2010s.
 In 2013, the Chinese was converted to IMAX and Janes Residence to a speakeasy, in 2015, Vine Theatre was converted to a Dolby showcase theater and Hotel Roosevelt underwent another $25 million renovation, and in 2021, Hillview Apartments was restored and Musso & Frank expanded for the first time in 66 years.
-Furthermore, Kodak Theatre was renamed Dolby Theatre in 2012, a pedestrian scramble was added to Hollywood and Highland in 2015 and Hollywood and Vine in 2018, "ALL BLACK LIVES MATTER" was painted down the median of Hollywood Boulevard west of Highland Avenue in 2020, and Amoeba Music relocated into the district in 2021.
+Furthermore, Kodak Theatre was renamed Dolby Theatre in 2012, a pedestrian scramble was added to Hollywood and Highland in 2015 and Hollywood and Vine in 2018, a bike hub was added at Hollywood and Vine in 2017, "ALL BLACK LIVES MATTER" was painted down the median of Hollywood Boulevard west of Highland Avenue in 2020, and Amoeba Music relocated into the district in 2021.

 It was not all successes during this time.
 Frederick's of Hollywood vacated S. H. Kress in 2005, after which the building underwent a $30 million renovation, re-opening in 2008 as a multi-use dining and entertainment venue that would go vacant three years later.
-Security Pacific also went vacant in 2008, iO West ceased operations and Palmer Building was condemned in 2018, and several businesses were unable to survive the COVID-19 lockdowns, including Fox Theater's new lounge/nightclub and the Pig 'n Whistle, the latter of which was gutted and turned into a cantina.
+Security Pacific also went vacant in 2008, iO West ceased operations and Palmer Building was condemned in 2018, and several businesses were unable to survive the COVID-19 lockdowns, including Fox Theater's new lounge/nightclub and the Pig 'n Whistle, the latter of which was gutted and turned into a cantina that would close a few years later.